Wow! Our “How to find and secure profitable deals in hot markets” live training last week was a MASSIVE success.

 Here’s some feedback I received shortly after the training ended:

-As you know, the replay of this training is generally only available to members of our Deal Finder Toolkit, Platinum Membership and Ultimate Membership…
+As you know, the replay of this training is generally only available to Ultimate Property Hub members…

 …BUT since we were completely sold out… and as many of you wanted to attend and couldn’t… I decided to share with you today the key takeaways from our Thursday night training.